 Flying-foxes play a crucial role in the Australian eco-system by being one of the most efficient pollinators and seed dispersers of native Australian forest trees.
 They travel great distances each night in search of food, sometimes up to 50km per night.

-In the Cairns region, we have a large number of the Spectacled Flying-fox, which is listed as 'vulnerable' under the Federal Government's Environment Protection and Biodiversity Conservation Act 1999.
+In the Cairns region, we have a large number of the Spectacled Flying-fox, which is listed as 'endangered' under the Federal Government's Environment Protection and Biodiversity Conservation Act 1999.
 This means that management of flying-foxes can be quite complex at times, and numerous restrictions are in place by the federal government.

 Cairns Regional Council is working closely with local and national experts to determine a flying-fox management approach that balances conservation of these import native animals, and the amenity of residents, businesses and visitors.